2017-2018 Projects and Initiatives

 Hi, we are Leeds Council, the elected student government for the business school here at CU Boulder.
 We created this blog in an effort to aid in our goal of bridging the gap between the student body, the council, and our faculty.
 This page is dedicated to fulfill the goal of having full transparency of all the projects and tasks Leeds Council is pursuing.

 On this blog, we will keep you updated about Council decisions.
 As student leaders, we are granted access to resources and influence that will shape the future of Leeds.
 We want to keep you in the loop.

-A few years ago, the council took a retreat to the Vail Leadership Institute to define our mission and core values.
-After two days of deliberation, we emerged with a purpose of "Students Enhancing the Student Experience" and values of Accountability, Service, Excellence and Teamwork.
+The council took a retreat to the Vail Leadership Institute to define our mission and core values.
+After two days of deliberation, we emerged with a purpose of "Students Enhancing the Student Experience" and values of community, leadership, accountability, and engagement.
 Since then, every decision made by the Council has embodied these beliefs.
 We strive to align our choices with the interests of our stakeholders.